futrime/lip/docs/commands/lip_install.md

 ### Argument Handling

-When looking at the items to be installed, Lip checks what type of item each is, in the following order:
+When looking at the items to be installed, lip checks what type of item each is, in the following order:

 1. Local tooth file with suffix `.tth`.
 2. Tooth repository, which can be accessed via Goproxy.